Miracle-Engineering/cloudgrep/API.md

 ## List tags

+List the tags associated with the resources for a given filter.
+This list is sorted to return the most popular tags first (highest count).

 | Route | Method |  Description |  Status |
 | ------------- | ------------- | ------------- | ------------- |
 | [/tags](http://localhost:8080/api/tags)  | GET  | Return list of tags |  :white_check_mark: |